Hot weather and the railway

 In hot weather, the overhead lines that provide power to the trains can expand and sag.
 To avoid damaging the lines, trains must travel more slowly.

-How we minimise delays caused by overheated power lines
+What we do to minimise disruption from overheated power lines

-- Adjusting the height and tension of our older overhead power lines in summer to help prevent sagging.
+- We adjust the height and tension of our older overhead power lines in summer to help prevent sagging.

-- Replacing old overhead lines with modern, more resilient auto-tension power lines.
+- We replace old overhead lines with modern, more resilient auto-tension power lines.

 Our railway has thousands of miles of steel track.
 Steel absorbs heat easily and track can get up to 20 degrees hotter than the air temperature.